The Hidden Cost of Manual Client Intake (And How to Fix It)

 Step 4: Integrate With Your Stack

 When a client submits their intake, the data should automatically flow into your project management tool, CRM, and file storage.
+No copying.
+No pasting.
+No manual entry.

 Step 5: Measure and Iterate

 Track completion rates, time-to-completion, and drop-off points.
-Use data to continuously improve the experience.
+Use data to continuously improve the experience:

 The ROI of Fixing Client Intake